-China doubles down on baseless 'US origins' Covid conspiracy as Delta outbreak worsens | CNN
+China doubles down on baseless 'US origins' Covid conspiracy as Delta outbreak worsens

 Weibo said Monday that it had removed or banned nearly 1,500 accounts regarding "inappropriate remarks" about the Wu incident.

-–By Laura He
+--By Laura He

 Around Asia